ahsan245/NodeJSAPI/README.md

 The project also includes file upload functionality using the multer middleware.
 The repository includes a detailed README file with instructions on how to run the project locally and test the API endpoints using Postman.
-The project has a MIT license, which means it is open-source and can be used, modified, and distributed by anyone
+The project has a MIT license, which means it is open-source and can be used, modified, and distributed by anyone The project is using MongoDB as the database, with the Mongoose ORM to interact with it.
+It also uses JWT (JSON Web Tokens) for authentication and authorization.

+The project is structured in a modular way, with different routes and controllers separated into their own files.
+It also includes error handling middleware and validation using the Joi library.

+Overall, it seems to be a basic implementation of a RESTful API using Node.js and MongoDB.